Get Your Face out of There…Stand up and Work Smarter!

 - Make dental personnel safer

-- Increase your Social Distance working length by 20-30% compared to sit-down dentistry and get you closer to practicing aerosol free dentistry
+- Increase your social distance working length by 20-30% compared to sit-down dentistry and get you closer to practicing aerosol free dentistry

 - Decrease your disease transmission risk exposure to contaminated aerosol

 - Decrease your pain, discomfort, fatigue and risk exposure to repetitive stress injuries

 Practicing dentistry smarter is key to your good health.
 And stand-up dentistry is smart.
 Now’s the time to stand up and take charge of your health.
 Stand up and get your face out of there!

 This blog post shares some key tips from the workshop Functional Movement & Body Alignment Workshop for Dental Professionals that I lead for periodontal residents at UCSF each year.

 The Sit-Down Dentistry Backstory